FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/05 Publish/publish.md

 !!! quote ""

-    Publishing is the art of working on a creative idea and turning it into a masterpiece​ - *Unknown*
+    Publishing is the art of working on a creative idea and turning it into a masterpiece - *Unknown*

 ??? warning "Publishing closed FAIR materials"